xta0/LeetCode-Solutions/README.md

 - [] 825.
 Friends Of Appropriate Ages
 - [x] 844.
 Backspace String Compare
 - [x] 865.
 Smallest Subtree with all the Deepest Nodes
+- [] 894.
+All Possible Full Binary Trees
 - [x] 921.
 Minimum Add to Make Parentheses Valid